 Graph and Vector

-AionDB includes graph and vector features in the same engine as SQL.
-The goal is to make hybrid queries possible without duplicating application state into a separate graph or vector store.
+Graph and vector features run in the same engine as SQL.
+Hybrid queries do not need a separate graph or vector store for application state.

 Graph model